CodedNil/rusty_reader/readme.md

 Page background wallpaper ai driven, base on time of day, weather etc make a prompt for midjouney

 Remove archived articles older than X days

-Error if gpt api fails

-Fix the article image retrieval, take it from the feed don't bother scraping the site